danjmercurio/twitteridgrabber/README.md

 ### get_chunkCSV(***screen name***, _api object_, _initial cursor_)

 Similar function although there is no list involved.
 Filename of the csv file will be _screenname_ follower_ids.csv.

+## Authentication
+Authentication is easy.
+Register an app with twitter on their developer site, and paste your API keys into credentials.py as shown.
+Or, declare a dict in the global namespace called parameters with key/value pairs that correspond to twitter's requirements.